2026.03.31

 Chronic Rhinosinusitis and Posterior Cingulate Hypoperfusion on SPECT in Dementia Diagnosis

-Front Neurol. doi: 10.3389/fneur.2026.1777862.
+Front Neurol.2026 Apr 14:17:1777862. doi: 10.3389/fneur.2026.1777862. eCollection 2026.

-Kanazawa M1,2,3, Hatakeyama M3, Imamura T4, Kobayashi T1.
+Kanazawa M1,2,3,4, Hatakeyama M3,4, Imamura T5, Kobayashi T6.

-1. Niigata Neurosurgical Hospital
+1. Department of Neurology, Niigata Neurosurgical Hospital.

-2. Niigata University of Health and Welfare
+2. Faculty of Rehabilitation, Niigata University of Health and Welfare.

-3. Brain Research Institute, Niigata University
+3. Department of Neurology, Brain Research Institute, Niigata University.

 Abstract

-Introduction: Single-photon emission computed tomography (SPECT) is widely used in dementia clinics to evaluate regional cerebral blood flow (rCBF).
-Posterior cingulate cortex (PCC) hypoperfusion is a supportive, though not definitive, marker for Alzheimer's disease (AD).
-MRI-defined sinus inflammation is associated with systemic inflammation and altered brain connectivity; thus, we aimed to determine whether MRI-defined chronic rhinosinusitis (CRS) is associated with differences in PCC perfusion patterns on SPECT among patients with cognitive impairment.
-Methods: We retrospectively reviewed 54 patients with cognitive impairment who underwent brain magnetic resonance imaging (MRI) and SPECT.
-CRS was defined by MRI-based modified Lund- Mackay scores.
-SPECT findings were analysed using the easy Z-score Imaging System (eZIS), focusing on PCC severity, extent, and ratio.
-Comparisons were performed between the patients with and without CRS.
 Results: Ten patients (18.5%) had CRS.
-The frequency of AD in patients with CRS was higher than that in patients without CRS (P = 0.028).
-Compared with patients without CRS (n = 44), those with CRS showed significantly greater PCC hypoperfusion: eZIS severity (1.7 ± 0.5 vs. 1.2 ± 0.4, P = This is a provisional file, not the final typeset article 0.026), extent (26.1 ± 13.4% vs. 15.1 ± 14.3%, P = 0.196), and ratio (5.0 ± 2.8 vs. 2.0 ± 1.7, P = 0.013).
-No differences were observed in the CIScore (P = 0.215).
-Moreover, in the subgroup of patients clinically diagnosed with AD, those with CRS showed significantly greater PCC hypoperfusion than those without CRS (1.8 ± 0.3 vs. 1.4 ± 0.5) (P = 0.023).
+The frequency of AD was higher in patients with CRS than in patients without CRS (p = 0.028).
+Compared with patients without CRS (n = 44), those with CRS showed significantly greater PCC hypoperfusion: eZIS severity (1.7 ± 0.5 vs. 1.2 ± 0.4, p = 0.026), extent (26.1 ± 13.4% vs. 15.1 ± 14.3%, p = 0.196), and ratio (5.0 ± 2.8 vs. 2.0 ± 1.7, p = 0.013).
+No differences were observed in the cingulate island sign score (CIScore; p = 0.215).
+Moreover, in the subgroup of patients clinically diagnosed with AD, those with CRS showed significantly greater PCC hypoperfusion than those without CRS (1.8 ± 0.3 vs. 1.4 ± 0.5; p = 0.023).
 PCC hypoperfusion in CRS overlapped with canonical AD patterns but was not observed in non-AD dementias.
-Conclusions: Our exploratory findings suggest that MRI-defined CRS may be associated with differences in SPECT-derived perfusion patterns in the PCC in patients with cognitive impairment.
-Awareness of CRS as a common incidental MRI finding may help neurologists interpret SPECT results more cautiously in memory clinics.

 *Reproduced under the CC BY‑NC‑ND 4.0 license.